paul-ylz-tw/infra101_guild/week1/README.md

 What user is running the jar?
 How do we make it more secure?
 It was the root user, and we have created appuser to do it to make it more secure.
+Create system users with --gecos "" (don't ask for finger info), --disabled-password (don't let user have a password), and --disabled-login (don't let user login to a shell).

 How can we run our app as a service?
 What are the benefits?
 By using systemd.
 See app.service.